 Nestled between Chesapeake Bay and the white, sandy beaches of the Atlantic, the Lower Eastern Shore includes Wicomico, Worcester and Somerset counties

-Salisbury is an inland city that boasts plenty of fun things to see and do, including the Ward Museum of Wildfowl Art and the Salisbury Zoo.
+Salisbury is an inland city that boasts plenty of fun things to see and do, including the Salisbury Zoo.
 Evolution Craft Brewery is a favorite local hangout, which also serves raw oysters and other seasonal grub.

 Head for the beach to soak up the sun with a trip to Ocean City, where there’s an abundance of seafood restaurants sure to please, from the quirky and casual to the fancy and fine.
 What’s better than a crab feast at the end of a day in the salt, sand and surf?
 For the nature lover, nearby Assateague Island is a popular place to relax on the beach, walk trails among the dunes and sight wild ponies.

 Time your visit to take advantage of Maryland’s unique seasonal festivals, such as the Annual Skipjack Races (a traditional oystering vessel) in Deal Island on Labor Day Weekend and while you’re there, take in the Skipjack Heritage Museum.
 Watch live Chesapeake Blue Crabs in a race to the finish line at Crisfield’s Hard Crab Derby, also on Labor Day Weekend, or catch a seafood festival, like the J. Millard Tawes Crab and Clam Bake in Crisfield.